dgraph-io/dgraph-docs/content/enterprise-features/_index.md

 <div class="landing">
   <div class="hero">
     <p>
-      Exclusive features like ACLs, binary backups, encryption at rest, and more.
+      Exclusive features like ACLs, binary backups, encryption at rest, and more are available with a Dgraph enterprise license, or with Dgraph Cloud dedicated instances.
     </p>
     <img class="hero-deco" src="/images/hero-deco_403x160.png" />
   </div>